 The purpose of MAP Growth is to determine what the student knows and is ready to learn next.
 It is also designed to track students’ individual growth over time, wherever they are starting from and regardless of the grade they are in.
 For instance, if a third grader is actually reading like a fifth grader, MAP Growth will be able to identify that.
 Or, if a fifth grader is doing math like a third grader, MAP Growth will identify that, too.
 Both things are incredibly important for a teacher to know so that they can plan instruction efficiently.

 Students in third grade and older take MAP Growth assessments twice a year, once in the fall and spring.
-This year, students will take MAP Growth assessments only once.
-The goal of this testing is to help them transition to the content, format, and style of the MAP Growth assessments in preparation for next year.

 No. Your child’s performance will have no bearing on their academic status.
 In particular, this first assessment should be seen as a baseline from which to move forward.
 Like a work-plan or checklist, the score and subsequent reports can assist in guiding your child's academic growth.